High Holidays: What to Expect

 Frequently Asked Questions

-If you are not a member of our congregation, we ask that you make a tax-deductible contribution after the holidays.
-Countless hours of work go into creating our services and we have significant ongoing expenses as a congregation.
+If you are not a member of our congregation, we ask that you make a tax-deductible contribution when you register.
+Countless hours of work go into creating our services, and we have significant ongoing expenses as a congregation.
 We suggest a donation of $250 for all the services or $100 for a single day.
 We understand that people have varying resources, so please donate what you can.
 Your donations allow us to continue to provide these services to the entire community at no charge.

 We also hope that you will join our congregation and support progressive Jewish life in Madison.
 If you live outside Dane County, consider becoming a Friend of Shaarei Shamayim.